Delta Green: Gameplay

-The original 1997 edition of Delta Green was a sourcebook for Call of Cthulhu, as such, it used the Basic Role-Playing system that Call of Cthulhu had.
+The original 1997 edition of Delta Green was a sourcebook for Call of Cthulhu; as such, it used the Basic Role-Playing system that Call of Cthulhu had.

-The 2016 standalone edition takes the percentile dice of Basic Role-Playing and Call of Cthulhu mechanics and introduce modifications adapted for the setting.
+The 2016 standalone edition takes the percentile dice of Basic Role-Playing and Call of Cthulhu mechanics, and introduces modifications adapted for the setting.
 Player Characters are called Agents and the Game Masters Handlers.

-Sanity is still rolled everytime characters meet unnatural horrors, but now also in violent situations and where the Agents feel helplessness.
-Agents can "adapt" to violence and helplessness after three failed SAN checks.
-Unnatural cannot be adapted.
-Excessive loss of Sanity can result in agents developing Mental disorders.
+Sanity is rolled when characters meet unnatural horrors, as well as in violent situations and moments when the Agents feel helpless.
+Agents can "adapt" to violence and helplessness after failed Sanity checks, but excessive loss of Sanity can result in agents developing mental disorders.

 Delta Green introduces the concept of Bonds, which are the friends and family of the Agents, and Motivations, the reasons why the Agents fight.
-The latter serve as character-expanding tool for players and a sanity-regulation mechanic, as they can be used to half the SAN loss.
+The latter serves as a character-expanding tool for players and a sanity-regulation mechanic, as they can be used to halve the SAN loss.
 At the point of their relationship with bonds, if the relationship points fall, the connection with the bond will be crossed out.
 With the bond mechanics, the Home scenes are also introduced.
-These are between-mission vignettes focused on the everyday lives of the Agents.
+These are between-mission vignettes of the Agents' everyday lives.
 They can be about building relationships with bonds, investigating the unnatural, or going to the therapists, among others.

-Since player characters are members of the U.S Government, there are new rules to acquire gear and equipment, they can be both requisitioned from the organization the Agent is part of.
-Requisitioning requires the skill Bureaucracy, the more expensive and advanced equipment the harder will be to make a roll, failure might even result in the Agent getting blacklisted, fired or even arrested.
-It also possible to use the Agent's personal wealth, especially for illegal objects, however it will risk the relationship with bonds.
+Gear and equipment can be requisitioned from the government organizations under which the Agent works, through the use of the Bureaucracy skill, with more expensive and advanced equipment increasing the difficulty of the roll.
+A failure might result in the Agent getting fired, blacklisted, or even arrested.
+Items can also be purchased using the Agent's personal wealth, though this can risk the Agent's relationship with their bonds.